nbari/DALMP/docs/database/FetchMode.rst

 FetchMode
 =========

-This 'chainable' method indicates what type of array should be returned.
+This `chainable <http://en.wikipedia.org/wiki/Method_chaining>`_ method indicates what type of array should be returned.

 Parameters